psturm-swift/SwiftPlaygrounds/UnfoldSequences.md

 In Swift custom sequences need to conform to the Sequence protocol.
 To implement a Swift sequence from scratch, one need to implement a sequence and corresponding iterator class.
 However, there are already some helpers which simplifies this process.

-One helper is `UnfoldSequence<T, S>` which describes a sequence of values with type `T` by a closure.
+One helper is `UnfoldSequence<T, S>` which describes a sequence of values by a closure.
+All values of the sequence are of type `T`.
 The closure function needs have the signature `next(state: inout S)->T?`.
 The function does two things:

 1. It returns the "next" (optional) value of the sequence
 2. It modifies some kind of state
+3.
 If `next` returns `nil`, then the sequence ends.

 To compute the digits of an integer we define the state as a tuple consisting of an integer and a boolean: